mstream/purescript-json-schema/docs/src/calculating-differences-between-old-json-schema-and-new-json-schema.md

 > - JSON schema path: #/minimum
 >
->   change of minimum from 2.0 to 4.0
+>   change of minimum from (Just 2.0) to (Just 4.0)

 ---

 ### calculating differences between JSON schema accepting only multiples of a some number and JSON schema accepting only multiples of other number

-Any change of multipleOf keyword should be considered a difference.
+Any change of multipleOf keyword is considered a difference.

 _Input:_